zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Chris says, “Yours is a strange job,” meaning you h ave a strange or weird job, Raquel, “catering to the wishes of the rich,” he sa ys.
 “To cater (cater) to” someone means to do exactly what that person wants.
 In this case, Raquel caters to the wishes or wants or desires of rich pe ople.
 There are a lot of people here in Los Angeles who do that – cater to the wish es of the rich celebrities, the movie stars and so on, who live here.

 Raquel says, “That’s true, but it’s taught me a lot ,” meaning I’ve learned a lot from this experience of working with the rich.
-Chri s says, “What?”
+Chris says, “What?”
 Raquel responds, “To truly” – that is, to really – “apprec iate the ordinary.”
 The “ordinary” (ordinary) refers to things that are common, that a re normal, that are everyday – the sorts of things that you don’t often see here i n Hollywood.

 Now let’s listen to the dialogue, this time at a normal speed.